fjohan/slafs/README.md

-# Swedish Lemma Animacy and Frequency Sampling
+# Swedish Lemma Animacy and Frequency Sampling (slafs)

 This project extracts **Swedish nouns**, links them to **SALDO** lexical entries to determine **animacy** (animate vs. inanimate), and then draws **frequency-stratified samples** for linguistic or psycholinguistic analysis.